 PrivateVPN has very fast connection speeds, making it a great choice for those who want to use the VPN for streaming and accessing geo-restricted content in HD and 4K.

 PrivateVPN uses military-grade encryption, which is impossible for hackers to crack, meaning your online data is always secure.
-IP and DNS leak protections, as well as an internet kill switch, are also built into the provider’s apps.
+IP and DNS leak protection, as well as an internet kill switch, are also built into the provider’s apps.

 A “no traffic logs or metadata logs” policy means the VPN never stores or records your online activity.
 Bitcoin is an available payment option, meaning you can keep your payment info completely incognito.

-This provider has a smaller network of servers than other providers, with 150 currently available, but those servers are located in over 60 countries, offering access to Netflix, Hulu, Amazon Prime and BBC iPlayer.
+This provider has a smaller network of servers than other providers, with 150 currently available, but those servers are located in over 60 countries, offering access to Netflix, Hulu, Amazon Prime, and BBC iPlayer.

-While the provider’s app selection is a bit limited, there are apps available for Windows, macOS, Android and iOS, so the provider does have all of the Microsoft Edge-compatible platforms covered.
+While the provider’s app selection is a bit limited, there are apps available for Windows, macOS, Android, and iOS, so the provider does have all of the Microsoft Edge-compatible platforms covered.

 - Impressive connection speeds

-- Unblocks Hulu, BBC iPlayer and Netflix
+- Unblocks Hulu, BBC iPlayer, and Netflix

 - Accepts Bitcoin